-% of people restrained, secluded, or sectioned % of AMH, MHSOP and PIER patients Likelihood ratio Restraint 33.3% BAME 66.7% White 17.2% BAME 82.8% White BAME patients are 1.9 times more likely to be restrained than White patients, when comparing those who are restrained against the total headcount of DMH patients.
-Black patients in particular are 4.0 times more likely to be restrained than White patients.
-Seclusion 39.4% BAME 60.6% White 17.2% BAME 82.8% White BAME patients are 2.3 times more likely to be secluded than White patients, when comparing those who are secluded against the total headcount of DMH patients Black patients in particular are 4.7 times more likely to be secluded than White patients.
-Section 31.1% BAME 68.9% White 17.2% BAME 82.8% White BAME patients are 1.8 times more likely to be sectioned than White patients, when comparing those who are sectioned against the total headcount of DMH patients.
-Black patients in particular are 3.2 times more likely to be sectioned than White patients.
+% of people restrained, secluded, or sectioned % of AMH, MHSOP and PIER patients Likelihood ratio Restraint 33.3% BAME 66.7% White 17.2% BAME 82.8% White BAME patients are 2.4 times more likely to be restrained than White patients, when comparing those who are restrained against the total headcount of DMH patients.
+Black patients in particular are 5.0 times more likely to be restrained than White patients.
+Seclusion 39.4% BAME 60.6% White 17.2% BAME 82.8% White BAME patients are 3.1 times more likely to be secluded than White patients, when comparing those who are secluded against the total headcount of DMH patients Black patients in particular are 6.5 times more likely to be secluded than White patients.
+Section 31.1% BAME 68.9% White 17.2% BAME 82.8% White BAME patients are 2.2 times more likely to be sectioned than White patients, when comparing those who are sectioned against the total headcount of DMH patients.
+Black patients in particular are 3.8 times more likely to be sectioned than White patients.

-The figures for restraint and seclusion have improved since 2019/20, when:
+The figures for seclusion have remained similar since 2019/20, when:

-- BAME patients were 2.1 times more likely to be subjected to restraint (4.1 times more likely for Black patients); - BAME patients were 3.0 times more likely to be subjected to seclusion (6.4 times more likely for Black patients)
+• BAME patients were 3.0 times more likely to be subjected to seclusion (6.4 times more likely for Black patients)

-The figures are slightly worse for sections than 2019/20, when:
+The figures are worse for restraint and sections than 2019/20, when:

-• BAME patients were 1.7 times more likely to be sectioned (2.4 times more likely for Black patients)
+- BAME patients were 2.1 times more likely to be subjected to restraint (4.1 times more likely for Black patients); - BAME patients were 1.7 times more likely to be sectioned (2.4 times more likely for Black patients)